ArashAh/python_workshop/README.md

 # Getting up-to-speed with Python: Workshop Materials

+This page contains the complementary material for the "Getting up to speed with Python" workshop.
+The material is designed to be used in the hands-on part of the workshop and is not supposed to be used as an stand-alone source of instructions.

 - [Package and environment management with pip and venv](#environment)
 - [Package and environment management with conda](#conda)
 - [Package and environment management with poetry](#poetry)